robert19066/Hen/README.md

 # Hen AI[Documentation updated to V4.5]
 _(all images are ai generated)_
+### Important message:
+I might drop development on 10.02.2026, because i ran out of ideas.
+Please,suggest ideas in the issues tab.
+Seeing this project die is not bringing me happiness.
+If i wont get any ideas till 10th february, i will drop development and arhive this repository

 Hen is a fine-tunable LLM designed for interactive chat and text generation.
 Supports images and any file type you can think of!